e-Wade/stepik_selenium_autotest/README.md

 # stepik_selenium_autotest
 homework for the course

-Learning course about auto tests by Selenium and Python https://stepik.org/course/575/syllabus
+Training course about auto tests by Selenium and Python https://stepik.org/course/575/syllabus